flipacholas/Architecture-of-consoles/articles/wii.md

 - The **AHB Bus** (AMBA High-performance Bus): As the name indicates, it's designed for high-speed communication.
 Here we find:
   - The **NAND** Interface: Accesses 512 MB of NAND Flash that stores the operating system and user data.
   - Two **Secure Digital Input Output** (SDIO) interfaces: SDIO is a protocol mainly designed for accessing an SD card, but in this case, a second one is used to control the Wifi module (802.11 b/g) as well.
-  - A **USB 2.0** Controller: Plugs to a Bluetooth 2.0 board and two external USB sockets.
+  - A **USB 2.0** Controller: Interfaces two external USB sockets and an internal Bluetooth 2.0 daughtercard.
   - A **SHA-1** and **AES** module: Reserved for security tasks (more details in the 'Anti-Piracy' section).
 - The **APB Bus** (Advanced Peripheral Bus): This one is restricted to low-performance components, including:
   - The **Drive interface**: Connects the disc reader.